There are various guidelines that show how to interpret the Breath Test results. Below is a summary of what is recommended:

 b) repair the damaged lining of the gut

-This is done through use of appropriate nutrition supplementations and targeted probiotics (a specialised clinical dietitian - nutritionist, naturopath will be able to advise on the right strategy for you).
+This is done through use of appropriate nutrition supplementations and targeted probiotics (a specialized clinical dietitian - nutritionist, naturopath will be able to advise on the right strategy for you).

 Maximised Nutrition has no affiliation with any particular products on market for financial gains and so seeks to present clients with the best and appropriate cost effective alternatives.